jhipster/generator-jhipster/.github/ISSUE_TEMPLATE.md

 - Please follow the issue template below for bug reports and feature requests.
+- If you have a support request rather than a bug please use [stackoverflow](http://stackoverflow.com/questions/tagged/jhipster) wth the jHipster tag.
+- For bug reports its mandatory to paste the result of command `yo jhipster:info` run in your project root folder.
 - Tickets opened without any of these informations will be **closed** without any explanation.

 ##### **Overview of the issue**